-In determining the lease term, management considers all fact and circumstances that create an economic incentive to exercise an extension option, or not exercise a termination option.
-Extension options (or periods after termination options) are only included in the lease term if the lease is reasonably certain to be extended (or not terminated).
+In determining the lease term, management considers all facts and circumstances that create an economic incentive to exercise an extension option, or not exercise a termination option.
+Extension options (or periods after termination options) are only included in the lease is reasonably certain to be extended (or not terminated).